 The Film Music Foundation (FMF) is dedicated to promoting, supporting and preserving the art and history of film music and encouraging continuing high standards in the production of film music for the future.
 We strive to achieve this by awarding grants to institutions and organizations engaged in film music education.
 Our funds are used to support workshops in film scoring, scholarly conferences on film music development, the preservation and cataloguing of historic scores for future study, and research and writing on specific film music topics.

 In addition, the FMF produces an on-going series of in-depth filmed interviews with legendary composers, orchestrators and other professionals in the field.
-These will soon be available to the public at no charge.
+These are available for viewing on our Interviews page.

 We invite you to browse our website and, if qualified, apply for a grant by following the Guidelines in the Funding section.
 You may also find our Resources & Links page helpful in learning about other groups and materials dedicated to film music.

-has devoted much of his musical life to conducting and supervising music for film and television as well as performing film and classical music in concert halls and on recordings.
-He is in his twenty-second season as Principal Pops Conductor of Orange County's Pacific Symphony, his eighth with the Chicago Symphony Orchestra concert series "Friday Night at the Movies" and holds the permanent title of Permanent Pops Conductor Laureate with the Dallas Symphony.
-Richard joined MGM in 1984, supervising music for film and television for 18 years and has coached various actors in musical roles, including Jack Nicholson, Dudley Moore, and Tom Hanks.
+Richard Kaufman is a Grammy-Award winning conductor who has devoted much of his musical life to conducting and supervising music for film and television, as well as performing film and classical music in concert halls throughout the world and on recordings.
+He is in his seventeenth year with the Chicago Symphony Orchestra concert series, “CSO at the Movies”; his thirty-first season as Principal Pops Conductor of Orange County’s Pacific Symphony; and holds the permanent title of Pops Conductor Laureate with the Dallas Symphony.
+Richard joined MGM in 1984, supervising music for film and television for 18 years.
+Prior to his career in film music supervision, he played violin in the studios on numerous film and television scores.

 The Film Music Foundation is a 501 (c)(3) nonprofit California Public Benefit Corporation and is supported entirely through donations that are tax-deductible as recognized by the IRS.